In response to government advice regarding COVID-19, this event has been re-scheduled from Thursday 15 April to Thursday 7th October 2021.

 If you have tickets you do not need to do anything, all tickets remain valid for the new date.
-If you can no longer attend, please email the Box Office on firstname.lastname@example.org to request a refund by the end of May 2020.
+If you can no longer attend, please email the Box Office on email@example.com to request a refund.
 As you will be aware, this is a very difficult time and our staff are fielding an unprecedented number of enquiries, so please bear with us.
 If you haven't received your refund after 30 days please re-contact the box office.

 ~ ~ ~

 Award winning Victoria Melody, “the female theatrical Louis Theroux” (Oxford Mail), embarks on the difficult business of being funny, embedding herself into the world of British amateur stand-up comedy.
 Despite a surprise diagnosis and a comedy teacher telling her to give up, can she be funny enough to make it?

 Always the obsessive Victoria will be wearing technology that shows in real-time what happens to the brain when you tell jokes.
 It’s a genuine rip-roaring insight into the brain and the secret world of stand-up.